BenjaminPoilve/MiniChord/documentation/docs/user_manual.md

 Making custom presets is a lot more involved, so it is to be reserved to more advanced users.
 However, if there is an issue, you can always restore the default presets, so feel free to experiments.

-Presets are designed with an interface called [MiniControl](/mini_control).
-In addition to designing your own presets, it allows you to manage the presets loaded into the 12 memory slots of your MiniChord, which includes loading presets shared by other users.
+Presets are designed with an interface called [minicontrol](/mini_control).
+In addition to designing your own presets, it allows you to manage the presets loaded into the 12 memory slots of your minichord, which includes loading presets shared by other users.

-## MiniControl user manual
+## minicontrol user manual

->Please note that [MiniControl](/mini_control) is a fully offline program, if you wish to access it when you don't have an internet connection, simply use the "save page as" option of the browser (CMD+S) to save it locally.
+>Please note that [minicontrol](/mini_control) is a fully offline program, if you wish to access it when you don't have an internet connection, simply use the "save page as" option of the browser (CMD+S) to save it locally.

-**First you need to connect your MiniChord to MiniControl**.
+**First you need to connect your minichord to minicontrol**.

-To do that, first open [MiniControl](/mini_control) in a compatible web browser.
+To do that, first open [minicontrol](/mini_control) in a compatible web browser.
 We recommend using Google Chrome on desktop, because of its support of WebMidi sysex commands.

-Then connect your MiniChord to the computer with a USB mini cable.
+Then connect your minichord to the computer with a USB mini cable.
 Please make sure that the cable used is not "charge-only" and supports data.

 Reload the webpage.
 You should be shown a prompt asking you to "Control and reprogramme youy Midi Devices".
 Allow it.
-This is necessary to send Midi sysex commands that are used to programm the MiniChord.
+This is necessary to send Midi sysex commands that are used to programm the minichord.

-The MiniChord should then be connected.
+The minichord should then be connected.
 If not, a red warning should give you instruction to allow you to identify which step failed.

-**You can then circle around the presets on your MiniChord using the preset selection buttons on the MiniChord**.
+**You can then circle around the presets on your minichord using the preset selection buttons on the minichord**.

 The associated internal parameters will be displayed on the screen.

 Those parameters are grouped in three categories :

 * **"Gobal parameters"**: general parameters that impact the general functionning of the preset.
 It includes the reverb settings that is applied to both the chord and the harp, and the potentiometer function settings;
-* **"Harp parameters"**: parameters related to the sound synthesis of the harp part of the MiniChord;
+* **"Harp parameters"**: parameters related to the sound synthesis of the harp part of the minichord;
-* **"Chord parameters"**: parameters related to the sound synthesis of the chord part of the MiniChord.
+* **"Chord parameters"**: parameters related to the sound synthesis of the chord part of the minichord.

 By hovering on each parameter name (a question mark will appear), a short description of its function will be displayed on your screen.

 You can start experimenting by modifying settings and seeing how it impact the sound of your preset.
-Note that by default, changes made are not loaded into the MiniChord.
+Note that by default, changes made are not loaded into the minichord.
 Simply using the preset selection buttons to go one preset up then one preset down will reset the current preset.

-**You can then use the command buttons to modify the presets loaded on your MiniChord**
+**You can then use the command buttons to modify the presets loaded on your minichord**

-[MiniControl](/mini_control) offers the following control buttons:
+[minicontrol](/mini_control) offers the following control buttons:

   * **"Save current settings to selected bank"**: by using the dropdown to choose a bank number, you can save the current parameters to the selected bank slot.
 This can be used to copy presets from one bank to another;
   * **"Reset seleted bank"**: by using the dropdown to choose a bank number, you can reset the parameters of the selected bank slot to factory settings
-  * **"Reset all banks"**: this buttons simply put the MiniChord to factory settings by resetting all bank slots
+  * **"Reset all banks"**: this buttons simply put the minichord to factory settings by resetting all bank slots

 It also allows you to share your presets and to load presets made by other users, with two additional buttons:

 * **"Share setting"**: this buttons will copy in your clipboard a parameter string.
-This parameter string fully describes the current setting playing on the MiniChord.
+This parameter string fully describes the current setting playing on the minichord.
 * **"Load setting"**: this button will prompt a text entry.
-By pasting a parameter string it will be loaded on your MiniChord for you to test it.
-Please note that if you wish to save it into a bank slot of your MiniChord, you will need to use the "Save current setting to selected bank" button.
+By pasting a parameter string it will be loaded on your minichord for you to test it.
+Please note that if you wish to save it into a bank slot of your minichord, you will need to use the "Save current setting to selected bank" button.

->If you have a preset that you wish to share with all MiniChord users, please send the preset string with a short description and the name of your preset to [presets@minichord.com](mailto:presets@minichord.com).
+>If you have a preset that you wish to share with all minichord users, please send the preset string with a short description and the name of your preset to [presets@minichord.com](mailto:presets@minichord.com).

 ## Synthesis schematic